Ten Common Complaints from Board Members and Property Owners

 - Confusing Financial Reports provided at the monthly board meeting is a very common complaint.
 Since most board members aren’t accountants, they have difficulty deciphering the various reports.
 We have developed easy-to-read financial reports so that all board members can interpret and understand what the financial reports are telling them.

-- Failure by the property manager to provide status updates – or even simply close out work orders – is a big frustration we hear.
+- Failure by the property manager to provide status updates – or even simply to close out work orders – is a big frustration we hear.

 We provide monthly status updates on all open work orders so that, when a homeowners asks you what’s happening with a specific job, you don’t have to track us down to get them an answer.
 In addition, the technology platform we use allows board members – and even residents – to check the status of work orders at any time.